Xiermires/alkemy-etc/README.md

 }
 ```

-Now we can code something in this direction and we are pretty much done.
+Now we can code something in this direction.

 ```java
 public class TemperatureChecker